-Hydrogen ion activity (pH) was measured with a Beckman combination electrode and a Model 401 Orion specific ion meter before acidification of the sample for the uranium determination.
+Hydrogen ion activity (pH) was measured with a Beckman combination electrode and a Model 401 Orion specific ion meter.

 Fluoride in lake water samples was determined using an Orion fluoride electrode and a Model 401 Orion specific ion meter.
-Prior to measurement, an aliquot of the sample was mixed with an equal volume of a modified TISAB (total ionic strength adjustment buffer) solution.
-The modification consisted of adding 60 ml of 8M KOH solution th the buffer.
+Prior to measurement, an aliquot of the sample was mixed with an equal volume of a modified TISAB (total ionic strength adjustment buffer).
+The modification consisted of adding 60 ml of 8M KOH solution to the buffer.
 This permitted the reanalysis of fluoride in acidified water samples when required.
-When this analysis was required, acidified standard solutions were used for calibration.
+When this analysis was necessary, acidified standard solutions were used for calibration.